Lourve

 📍 Best Budget Spot: Timhotel Paris Gare du Nord

-Right beside Gare du Nord, this hotel offers perfect access to easy metro and train connections, including the Eurostar.
+Right beside Gare du Nord, this hotel offers easy access to metro and train connections, including Eurostar.
 Rooms are simple, rates are affordable, and the location makes exploring Paris effortless.

 📍 Best Mid-Range Spot: Meliá Paris La Défense